Canadian Residents Earning Income through Non-resident US LLCs

 Once you have made the decision on the software, make sure that the setup is correct.
 An incorrectly set-up system can be just as costly as choosing the incorrect system.

-ESTIMATED SALES BY CRA: AUDIT FILE
+ESTIMATED SALES BY CRA: Audit File Selection and Assessment

 In an attempt to identify unreported revenue, CRA and Revenu Québec may compare a business’ reported revenue to what would be expected given the business’ level of purchases.
 The analysis is based on industry-specific profit and revenue ratios.